Yashi-Singh-9/Newsletter-Card-Component/README.md

 ## Project Overview

-This project is a responsive Newsletter Signup Card Component built using HTML, CSS, and JavaScript.
-The component allows users to subscribe to a newsletter by entering their email address and accepting the terms and conditions.
+This project is a responsive **Newsletter Signup Card Component** created using HTML, SCSS, Bootstrap, and JavaScript.
+The component enables users to subscribe to a newsletter by entering their email address and accepting the terms and conditions.
 Upon successful subscription, a popup message is displayed to confirm the subscription.
-The project is fully responsive, adapting to different screen sizes, including mobile devices.
+The component is fully responsive, providing an optimized experience on different screen sizes, including mobile devices.

 ### Challenge Source